 Once you have paid the Students' Union dues of around €20 at your enrollment, you automatically become a member.
 The union membership includes accident insurance coverage for your way to and from university (see here for more). ÖH WU also organizes social events and activities as well as trips in Austria and abroad.

 Telephone: +43 (1) 31336 5400

-If you want to try and find an internship during the holidays before or after your exchange stay, please make sure to carefully research the labor market regulations that apply to you.
-We have compiled some information on this for you on our Internship page
+If you want to try and find an internship during the holidays before or after your exchange stay, please make sure to research the labor market regulations that apply to you carefully.
+We have compiled some information on this for you on our internships page

 Things to do before you leave

-There are a couple of things to take care of before you leave Vienna to ensure a smooth departure:
+Before you leave Vienna, there are a couple of things you need to take care of to ensure a smooth departure:

-For Erasmus+ students: Make sure you have all the signatures you need on your Learning Agreement, as well as on your Confirmation of Stay/Certificate of Departure.
-You need to come to your coordinator’s office with the printed document within a week before or after your last class/exam.
+For Erasmus+ students: Make sure that you have all signatures you need on your Learning Agreement, as well as on your Confirmation of Stay/Certificate of Departure.
+You need to come to your coordinator’s office with the printed document within a week before or after your last class or exam.